rafasgj/keynotec/README.md

 since it is soldered on the logic board, you should NOT use a full fledged TexLive distribution.
-Instead you should use [BasicTex](https://www.tug.org/mactex/morepackages.html), that will eat just a hundred megs of your precious disk, and then use its package manager to install the missing packages (with sudo):
+Instead you should use [BasicTex](https://www.tug.org/mactex/morepackages.html), that will eat just a few hundred megs of your precious disk, and then use its package manager to install the missing packages (with sudo):

 ```